Rey Mysterio: Early career (1989–1992)

-Asistencia Asesoría y Administración (1992–1995)
+Asistencia Asesoría y Administración (1992–1996)

 In Asistencia Asesoría y Administración (AAA), Mysterio feuded with Juventud Guerrera.
-Mysterio's uncle Misterio Sr. also took on Guerrera in a tag match: Misterio Sr. and Mysterio Jr. facing Guerrera and his father Fuerza Guerrera.
+Mysterio's uncle Misterio Sr. also took on Guerrera in a tag match: Misterio Sr. and Mysterio Jr. faced Guerrera and his father Fuerza Guerrera.
+In 1994, Mysterio participated in the co-promoted event between AAA and American promotion World Championship Wrestling AAA When Worlds Collide.
+Mysterio credited there event as the reason WCW noticed him.

 Extreme Championship Wrestling (1995–1996)

 Mysterio signed with Paul Heyman's Extreme Championship Wrestling (ECW) in 1995.
-He debuted in September 1995 at Gangstas Paradise, defeating Psicosis, who was also making his ECW debut.
-A feud between the two began, which included a two out of three falls match and a Mexican Death match.
-Mysterio also had a series of matches with ECW-newcomer Juventud Guerrera during early 1996.
-He wrestled his final bout for ECW at Big Ass Extreme Bash in March 1996.
+He debuted on September 16, 1995, at Gangstas Paradise, defeating Psicosis, who was also making his ECW debut.
+A feud between the two began, which included a two out of three falls match at South Philly Jam and a Mexican Death match at November to Remember 1995.
+Mysterio went on to have a series of matches with ECW newcomer Juventud Guerrera during early 1996.
+He wrestled his final bout for ECW at Big Ass Extreme Bash in March 1996, defeating Guerrera.